hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 **Note:**

-* `find` to find what we want, and output the first item.
-Like if there are 10 h1, they will return the first one.
-* `find_all` return a list of all the values we want.
-Like if there are 10 h1, they will return a list that contain all those h1. **A list means that we can use for loop to further filter**.
 * `strip()`means delete the meaningless character at the beginning and end of the string.
 * `HTML/bs4_tag.text` means turn bs4.element.Tag into pure text.
 * You can `help(str.strip)` to see the usage of strip.